Katie McDermott For Anne Arundel District 6

 Accountable Leadership For Anne Arundel District 6

-I am running for Anne Arundel County Council to ensure District 6 has principled and independent representation that tackles the complex issues in a way that keeps people as the priority, something that status quo politics is not doing right now.
+I am running for the Anne Arundel County Council to ensure District 6 has principled and independent representation that tackles the complex issues in a way that keeps people as the priority, something that status quo politics is not doing right now.

 We can be optimistic about our future, but we need to be vigilant that our local government hears the voices of all of our residents.
 Often, we are not in the room where it happens.